5 – 9 June, 19 – 23 June, 26 – 30 June, and 3 – 7 July 2017

 - a presentation about the Testbed (Flash, MPEG)

-This year, each week an invited forecasting expert from overseas will attend the Testbed.
+Each week an invited forecasting expert from overseas will attend the Testbed.

 The programme schedule is similar to the previous year.
 The Testbed hours are: